ohyo-io/wampire/README.md

 ## Full Documentation

-See the [**wampire project Wiki**](https://github.com/ohyo-io/wampire/wiki) for full documentation, examples, and operational details.
+See the [**Wampire Project Wiki**](https://github.com/ohyo-io/wampire/wiki) for full documentation, examples, and operational details.

 At present the entire Basic Profile is supported, as well as pattern based subscriptions and registrations from the Advanced Profile.